me1nna/in-context-ad/README.md

 # in-context-ad
-Unofficial Implementation of Algorithm Distillation for in-context RL
+Unofficial Implementation of <a href="https://arxiv.org/abs/2210.14215">Algorithm Distillation for in-context RL</a>